Skip links

 Midwives are in the perfect position to teach on and advocate for the First 1,000 Days of a person’s life.
 The 1,000 days between the beginning of pregnancy and that child’s 2nd birthday offer a unique window of opportunity to build better brains and better immune systems and overall health, leading to more prosperous futures for the children in our care.
 The First 1,000 Days are also a time of enormous vulnerability.
 How well or how poorly mothers are cared for and educated about this crucial period during their pregnancy will determine a child’s future.
 In this course, we will look into research in the fields of nutrition, biology, neuroscience, and early childhood development to prepare the midwife to educate and support families to understand this vital and often misunderstood period of a child’s first 1,000 days.
 3 CEUs Email Trainings@mercyinaction.com or https://www.mercycollegeofmidwifery.edu/online-midwives-the-first-1000-days

 GLOBAL MIDWIFERY SKILLS: MATERNAL AND NEWBORN SURVIVAL BEST PRACTICES (exp.
-Dec 2025 (online/on demand))
+Dec 2025 (Online))

 This course will focus on meeting global goals and initiatives toward reducing child mortality and reducing maternal mortality in low income countries or under-developed areas through advanced skills, new use of technology and current best practices for the care of women during pregnancy, birth, postpartum, and the entire childbearing season.
 Anyone providing healthcare to women anywhere in the world will benefit from this course.
 8 hours of CEU accredited by MEAC.
 To register for course: https://www.mercycollegeofmidwifery.edu/global-midwifery-skills